National Operating Committee on Standards for Athletic Equipment: Board membership

 The NOCSAE Board of Directors is composed of representatives selected by national organizations representing stakeholder groups that fall into three general categories.
-The first category is made up of end-users and groups with direct athlete involvement, which includes two members from the National Athletic Trainers Association (NATA), the Athletic Equipment Managers Association (AEMA), and the American Football Coaches Association (AFCA).
-NOCSAE directors representing sports medicine and related scientific research interests category include representatives from the American College of Sports Medicine (ACSM), the American College Health Association (ACHA), American Orthopedic Society for Sports Medicine (AOSSM), the American Academy of Pediatrics (AAP), and the American Medical Society for Sports Medicine (AMSSM).
+The first category is made up of end-users and groups with direct athlete involvement, which includes two members from the National Athletic Trainers' Association (NATA), the Athletic Equipment Managers Association (AEMA), and the American Football Coaches Association (AFCA).
+NOCSAE directors representing sports medicine and related scientific research interests category include representatives from the American College of Sports Medicine (ACSM), the American College Health Association (ACHA), American Orthopaedic Society for Sports Medicine (AOSSM), the American Academy of Pediatrics (AAP), and the American Medical Society for Sports Medicine (AMSSM).
 NOCSAE directors representing product and manufacturing interests are selected by the Sports and Fitness Industry Association (SFIA) and the National Athletic Equipment Reconditioners Association (NAERA).
 In order to maintain balance between the interests represented and to preclude control by any group or interest, some organizations have one seat, while others have two.

 NOCSAE also has two non-voting directors, one representing the National Federation of State High School Associations (NFHS) and one representing the National Collegiate Athletic Association (NCAA).